 Diversity and civility are integral components of my classroom and the real world.
 My classroom is open to anybody, no matter their race, class, gender, sexual orientation, or any other quality.
-I strive to treat all my students with respect.
-I ask that you treat your fellow students with the respect and civility required when working in the professional world.
+I strive to treat all my students with respect and I ask that you treat your fellow students the same way.
 Disruptive behavior will not be tolerated.
 This includes (but is not limited to) inappropriate use of classroom technology, ringing cell phones, text messaging, watching videos, checking email, surfing the internet on your computer, disruptive behavior, bullying, and disorderly conduct.